ruby-amqp/amqp/README.md

  * MQ::Exchange#publish raises error if no connection to broker.
  * MQ::Queue only wraps headers with new MQ::Headers if they are not nil.
 This allows pops to tell more easily when they've requested a message from an empty queue.
 See (https://github.com/tmm1/amqp/issues#issue/22)
  * Support for receiving Headers with zero-size data packets.
 Such contents with no body frames are totally legit if indicated header size is zero.

-# * Support for AMQP::Protocol::Basic::Return method.
+TODO: * Support for AMQP::Protocol::Basic::Return method.
 See (https://github.com/tmm1/amqp/issues#issue/1).

 Getting started
 ===============